 Have you been holding onto the same toothbrush for months now?
 If so, you should throw it out.
 A frayed toothbrush is ineffective.
 Bristles that have been compromised won’t be able to reach your teeth with as much ease.
 Make sure you replace your toothbrush every few months.
 If you have an electric toothbrush, make sure to replace the head at least every three months.

 9. Brush gently

 You don’t want to brush your teeth so hard your gums start to bleed.
 Instead, you should be using a gentle motion.
 You also shouldn’t be doing so in a hurry.
 Take at least two minutes for each brushing session.
-Make sure to make your way all around your teeth and gums.
-Watch videos on proper brushing technique or ask your dentist for advice.
+Make sure to make your way all around your teeth and gums. for advice.

 10. Avoid rinsing